 Climate change

-The Paris Agreement reached at the United Nations Framework Convention on Climate Change (UNFCCC) COP21 conference in December 2015 is expected to give new strength to policies on climate change and the low-carbon energy transition.
+The United Nations Framework Convention on Climate Change (UNFCCC) COP21 Paris Agreement entered into force on the 4 November 2016 have given new strength to policies on climate change and the energy transition to a low-carbon energy system.
 However, according to the International Energy Agency (IEA) projections for Organisation for Economic Cooperation and Development (OECD) economies, the average CO2 intensity of electricity needs to fall from 411 grams per kilowatt hour (g/kWh) in 2015 to 15 g/kWh by 2050 to achieve the goal of limiting the global increase in temperatures to 2°C. While many studies conclude that this is both technically and economically feasible, reaching this goal calls for new power market designs.

 The roles of Carbon Capture and Storage (CCS) and low CO2 emission technologies need to be considered in order to achieve CO2 mitigation goals.
 However, for the moment, there is no market pull for the reduction of CO2 emissions in Europe as the EU Emission Trading System (ETS) does not yet incentivise the investments needed in the sector.

-EU countries have also agreed on a new 2030 Framework for climate and energy, including EU-wide targets and policy objectives for the period between 2020 and 2030.
+The EU has some of the most ambitious carbon emission reduction targets in the world with the agreement on the new 2030 Framework for climate and energy, including EU-wide targets and policy objectives for 2030.

-At least 40% emissions reduction from 1990 levels by 2030;
+Targets for 2030

+A 40% cut in greenhouse gas compared to 1990 levels;

-At least 27% energy efficiency increase by 2030;
+At least a 27% energy efficiency increase(target to be reviewed by 2020 with a proposal for 30%;

-At least 27% renewable energy share by 2030;
+At least a 27% share renewable energy consumption;

 15% increased energy interconnections between member states by 2030.

+Policies for 2030

+A reformed EU emissions trading scheme (ETS)

+New indicators for the competitiveness and security of the energy system, such as price differences with major trading partners, diversification of supply, and interconnection capacity between EU countries

+First ideas on a new governance system based on national plans for competitive, secure, and sustainable energy.
+These plans will follow a common EU approach.
+They will ensure stronger investor certainty, greater transparency, enhanced policy coherence and improved coordination across the EU.

-These targets aim to help the EU achieve a more competitive, secure and sustainable energy system and to meet its long-term 2050 greenhouse gas (GHG) reductions target (long-term goal of reducing GHG emissions by 80-95% when compared to 1990 levels).
+These targets and policies aim to help the EU achieve a more competitive, secure and sustainable energy system and to meet its long-term 2050 greenhouse gas (GHG) reductions target (long-term goal of reducing GHG emissions by 80-95% when compared to 1990 levels).

 Operating conditions of gas turbine based power plants